evaristoc/reversing/_posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02.markdown

 For this project, Garryl Huffman made use of a *noise function*, which could be quickly derived from the name of the pen.
 "Perlin" is in fact the surname of [Ken Perlin](https://en.wikipedia.org/wiki/Ken_Perlin), the developer of a [noise function that bears his name](https://en.wikipedia.org/wiki/Perlin_noise) and that has been very influential to the digital graphics industry since its introduction in 1983.

 It is worth noting though that Garry Huffman might have used the wrong reference to name his pen.
-By reading the code in the pen you would notice that the noise function used by Garryl is actually authored by Ian McEwan who refers to it as a ***simplex*** *noise function*.
+By reading the code in the pen you would notice that the noise function used by Garryl is actually authored by Ian McEwan who refers to it as a ***simplex*** noise function.
 The [simplex noise function](https://en.wikipedia.org/wiki/Simplex_noise) was an improved algorithm made by the same Ken Perlin over its classic Perlin noise.
 The [simplex noise function by Ian McEwan](https://github.com/ashima/webgl-noise/blob/master/src/noise4D.glsl), in collaboration with [Stefan Gustavson](https://github.com/stegu), is actually one of the several efforts to improve the Perlin's *simplex* noise function.

 Now, I won't extend about the noise function here.
 If you are still looking for a good explanation of noise functions and a clarification of how the Perlin noise differs from the simplex noise I will strongly recommend this [excellent chapter of "The Book of Shaders"](https://thebookofshaders.com/11/).
 Part of the work made by Ian McEwan and Stefan Gustavson can be found at the (apparently defunt) [Ashima Arts repository](https://github.com/ashima/webgl-noise) or even in recent articles, like [this scientific article dated 2022](https://jcgt.org/published/0011/01/02/paper.pdf).

-The noise function is written in [GLSL](https://www.khronos.org/opengl/wiki/Core_Language_(GLSL)), which is the C-style language of the graphics library managed by the WebGL API.
-In the Darryl's pen the noise function is given as a string:
+The noise function is written in [GLSL](https://www.khronos.org/opengl/wiki/Core_Language_(GLSL)), which is the default C-style language used to communicate with the openGL graphics API, which is the one associated with the WebGL API.
+In the Darryl's pen the GLSL script of the noise function is given as a string in the Javascript code:

 ```javascript
 let Noise3D = `